Other parks in Hanwell

 Conolly Dell

-Part of Brent River Park this is a place for quiet reflection, this rest garden in the Brent River Park was formerly part of the grounds of Dr John Connolly who was the superintendent of St Bernard's Hospice.
+Part of Brent River Park, this is a place for quiet reflection.
+This rest garden in the Brent River Park was formerly part of the grounds of Dr John Connolly who was the superintendent of St Bernard's Hospice.
 A path leads through Half Acre, Brent Meadow and Churchfields.

-Access: Church Road (follow footpath next to church)
+The entrance is on Church Road (follow footpath next to church)

-Transport: Train: Hanwell, Bus: E8, E3, 607, 207, 83
+- train: Hanwell, Bus: E8, E3, 607, 207, 83

 Cuckoo Park

-Access: Cuckoo Avenue or Little John Road
+Entrances on Cuckoo Avenue or Little John Road

-Facilities: Activity trail, playgrounds, conservation area, football pitch, small rest garden, outdoor gym equipment and trampettes.
+Facilities: activity trail, playgrounds, conservation area, football pitch, small rest garden, outdoor gym equipment and trampettes

 Elthorne Park

-A part of Brent River Park this site features an old bandstand and a large Sarsen Stone, excavated from the local area, which is displayed just inside the main entrance.
+A part of Brent River Park, this site features an old bandstand and a large Sarsen Stone excavated from the local area, which is displayed just inside the main entrance.
 Walk through into Elthorne Waterside and down to the canal to see an abundance of wildlife.

-Access: Boston Road or from Elthorne Waterside
+Entrances on Boston Road or from Elthorne Waterside

-Facilities: Tennis courts, playground, football pitches (just behind the park), bandstand
+Facilities: tennis courts, playground, football pitches (just behind the park), bandstand

 Elthorne Waterside, Lower Well Meadow, Well Meadow